This information applies to England and Wales.

 Employers must consider your request for adjustments and respond in a reasonable time.
 If you are at risk because they do not, this could be discrimination.

-Start by asking for advice from your doctor or another professional, such as an occupational therapist or IT specialist.
 Think about what adjustments could work for both you and the business.
-If you are not sure what you need, you can ask for an assessment.
+You can ask for an assessment to find out what you need.
 Access to Work can pay for adjustments and assessments.

 If parts of your job are more difficult for you because of your impairment, your manager must consider adjustments if they know you are disabled.
 If they just treat it as a ‘capacity’ or ‘performance’ issue, this could be discrimination.